 Investors such as FastCashHomeBuyers.org can provide a speedy close in as little as 7 days.
 This can be a god send for people going through foreclosure, relocation for jobs, or bankruptcy proceedings.
 If you’re wondering how that’s possible it’s because most home buyers are experienced appraisers, repair estimators and can make decisions quickly.
 Selling retail would require you to find a real estate agent or realtor, take pictures and list the house, entertain months of strangers walking in and out of your home at random times, constantly cleaning your house for showings, and disappointment from waiting on an offer or low ball offers.
 The average time from listing to close in cities in Texas such as Austin or Houston are about 4 months.
 With a cash buyer you can have them look at your house Monday and have money in your account by the next Monday.

-Commissions on house sales are generally 6% of the final sales price.
+Commissions on sell house as is, are generally 6% of the final sales price.
 Many times the price you charge on a house is what will eventually get it sold.
 Many times a Realtor will ask you to lower the price of the house to get it sold quicker yet you can’t because you have to pay them their hefty fee.
 By skipping a realtor route you have the ability to pocket the fee or use it as a tool to help lower the price of the house to sell it quicker and improve your bottom line.
 With a buyer already ready to purchase you can skip the Realtor.

 Convenience is king.
 When it comes to the most convenient option an investor wins hands down.
 Since they are getting a better deal a cash buyer will usually have superior customer service and you will be able to ask for conditions which would be unheard of during a regular sale.
 A few of these options are leaving your house as is and walking away with contents and all in there.
 Another benefit is no repairs and no commissions.
 One often looked over benefit is called a leaseback.
 This is where you can sell the house, get the cash, and then live in the house paying rent for a set amount of times generally between 15 to 20 days so you have time and money to move into a new place.
 This might be a great option for someone who is cash strapped and needs to sell their house to get the money to move into a new place.
 By leasing back from the new owner you now have time to go search for a new house or apartment and the money to put down as a deposit.